sauravdosi/mirrag_keypoint_deployment/README.md

 ## Setting up the Buzzer:

-1. If the microprocessor is an Arduino device, download [Arduinio IDE ](https://www.arduino.cc/en/Main/Software_)on your local machine and [buzzer_setup.ino]() using Arduino IDE.
+1. If the microprocessor is an Arduino device, download [Arduinio IDE](https://www.arduino.cc/en/Main/Software_)on your local machine and [buzzer_setup.ino]() using Arduino IDE.
 3. If you have your buzzer connected to your local machine via an USB port, you will first have to find out the serial address of the micrprocessor.
 This can be done by going to Tools options in the toolbar of the IDE and checking for the port of the current microproessor.
 4. Once the port of the buzzer device is known, it can be edited in the config.py file and the following two lines in [server.py](https://github.com/sauravdosi/mirrag_keypoint_deployment/blob/main/server.py) can be uncommented.
 ```